Twisted Alexander Modules of Hyperplane Arrangement Complements: Applications

 \subsection{Topology of a hyperplane arrangement complement via twisted Alexander polynomials.}

-In this following example, we discuss how twisted Alexander polynomials can give us information about the topology of the complement of a line arrangement.
-In particular, they tell us that two particular line arrangement complements that are homotopy equivalent are not homeomorphic.
+In the following example, we discuss how twisted Alexander polynomials can give us information about the topology of the complement of a line arrangement.
+In particular, they can be used to distinguish the homeomorphism type of certain line arrangement complements that are homotopy equivalent.